larrydodson/MechaCar_Statistical_Analysis/README.md

 - For the Group of all three Lots, the p-value is 0.06028, greater than the significance level of 0.05.
 This is not sufficient evidence to reject the H0, and indicates that this Group is not statistically different from the population mean.
 - For Lot 1 and Lot 2: Lot 1 has a p-value of 1 and Lot 2 had a p-value of 0.6072, both are greater than the significance level of 0.05.
 This is not sufficient evidence to reject the H0, and both samples are not statistically different from the population mean.
-- For Lot 3, it different from the other Lots.
+- For Lot 3, it is different from the other Lots.
 Lot 3 has a p-value of 0.04168 that is less than the significance level of 0.05.
 In this case, for Lot 3 there is sufficient evidence to reject the H0, and instead to adopt Ha, where the Lot 3 sample is statistically different from the population mean.

 .-----------------------------------------------------------